teutobod/CarND-LaneLines-P1/writeup.md

 only the ones that are relevant.
 This is done by masking the resulting image with a polygon that is placed on the image area where lane markings are expected.

-The result of the line detection looks like this:
+The result of the line detection looks like this.
+The detected lines are drawn in red.

 ![](./examples/generated/2_solidYellowLeft.jpg)